Where to Find Cheap Used Cars for Sale

 Why People Sell Cars Below Market Value

 People sell cars for many reasons.
 Knowing these reasons will put you in the driver's seat, so to speak when you approach the vendor.
 Remember, cash is king.
 If you have money ready and waiting, you can get yourself a bargain.

 - Death.
 It isn't a pleasant topic to talk about, but often people will have had a death in the family and need to sell the car of the deceased.
 If this is tied into an estate, they will be eager to sell and get the money into the pot for the inheritance to be divided.
 Their loss could be your gain.

 - Debt.
-Perhaps you know someone who is in debt.
-People who are will be desperate to sell their car.
+Perhaps you know someone who is in debt and desperate to sell their car.
 If they have to make a mortgage payment that month and they don't have the money, they will accept a low offer.